GSA/digitalgov.gov/content/events/2019/12/2019-12-03-devops-holiday-special-event-nicolas-chaillan.md

 ---
+# View this page at https://digital.gov/event/2019/12/devops-holiday-special-event-nicolas-chaillan
+# Learn how to edit our pages at https://workflow.digital.gov

 slug: devops-holiday-special-event-nicolas-chaillan
-title: 'DevOps Holiday Special Event&#58; Nicolas Chaillan'
+title: "DevOps Holiday Special Event: Nicolas Chaillan"
+deck: ""
-summary: 'Join the Chief Software Officer of the USAF to learn&#58; How the DoD moved to Kubernetes and Istio&#46;'
+summary: "Join the Chief Software Officer of the USAF to learn: How the DoD moved to Kubernetes and Istio."
-featured_image:
-  uid:
-  alt: ''
-event_type:
-  - zoom
+host: "DevOps COP"
+event_organizer: "DigitalGov University"
+registration_url: TKTK
+captions:

+# start date
 date: 2019-12-03 14:00:00 -0500

+# end date
-end_date: 2019-12-03 14:30:00 -0500
+end_date: 2019-12-03 14:30:00

-event_organizer: DigitalGov University
-host: DevOps COP
+# see all topics at https://digital.gov/topics
+topics:
+  - agile
+  - devops
+  - product-management
 youtube_id: RB7s9xCW2CM
+zoom_id: TKTK

+# Make it better ♥
 ---

 We will share how the Department of Defense (DoD) moved to DevSecOps and Continuous Integration/Continuous Delivery by leveraging [Kubernetes](https://software.af.mil/training/kubernetes/) and Open Container Initiative (OCI) compliant containers.